darirshadahmad88-hash/JalWatchJK/README.md

   and the live/demo badge next to the stress index.

 No build step for the frontend itself — plain HTML/CSS/JS + Chart.js from a CDN.
-The live-price feature needs one small serverless function (Netlify) or a tiny Node server (Render) — both are included and already wired up.
+The live-price feature (and the other live API routes below) run through a small Express server (`server.js`), deployed on Vercel as a serverless function.

 ## File structure